jmenges/MAX78000-HD44780/README.md

 ---

 **Description:**
-A library to control HD44780-based LCD using AVR microcontrollers.
+A library to control HD44780-based LCD using MAX78000 microcontroller.
 + The library operates only in 4-bit mode.
 + **The display pins can be configured to any pin in any port in any sequence.**
 + Instead of using delays, it checks for the busy flag status of the display.